-Cardiff Airport is located in the village of Rhoose, Vale of Glamorgan, and is 12 miles west of the city of Cardiff.
+Cardiff Airport is located near the village of Rhoose, Vale of Glamorgan, and is 12 miles west of the city of Cardiff.

-Cardiff Airport is owned by the Welsh Government, and is the only airport in Wales offering international scheduled flights with the majority of international flights being to Spain, Ireland and the Netherlands.
-Links Air, Thomson Airways, Thomas Cook Airlines and Flybe are all based here.
+Cardiff Airport is owned by the Welsh Government and is the only airport in Wales that offers international scheduled flights and is also served by scheduled, low-fare, business and charter carriers.

 Cardiff Airport is the busiest Airport in the Wales and serves the capital (Cardiff), as well as the South, Mid and West Wales.
-It is the 20th busiest Airport in the UK.
+It is the 20th busiest Airport in terms of passengers, in the UK.